UGSDW/ugsdw.github.io/17/index.md

 </span>

 # Updates
+- The college made a new offer of $9.40.
+Members rejected this newest offer, with only 29% voting to ratify.
 - The 2016–2017 contract expired on July 1, 2017.
 We will work without
 a contract when we return in the fall.
 - UGSDW members [unanimously rejected the college's final